Chase Briscoe: 2018–2020

 Briscoe committed to a full-time Xfinity schedule in SHR's No. 98 in 2019.
 In July, Briscoe earned his second career Xfinity Series win at Iowa Speedway.
-He qualified for the 2019 NASCAR Xfinity Series Playoffs, on the back of posting ten straight top-ten finishes.
+He qualified for the 2019 NASCAR Xfinity Series Playoffs on the back of posting ten straight top-ten finishes.
 Briscoe finished the 2019 season fifth in points after finishing third at Homestead.

 After sponsorship troubles threatened to take Briscoe out of the seat, he secured enough funding to run the 2020 NASCAR Xfinity Series season.
 Briscoe won the rain-delayed Boyd Gaming 300 at Las Vegas Motor Speedway; he led 27 of fifty laps before weather forced the remainder of the race to be postponed, followed by 62 laps on Sunday for a race-high 89 laps led en route to the victory.
 At Darlington, after his wife suffered a miscarriage, Briscoe earned his fourth career Xfinity Series win after holding off Kyle Busch.
+After winning at Darlington, instead of celebrating.
+He got out of his car and broke down.
 He recorded additional victories at Homestead, Pocono Raceway, Indianapolis Motor Speedway, Dover International Speedway, Bristol, Las Vegas in the fall, and Kansas; the Indianapolis win came in the inaugural race on the track's infield road course.
 In the final race at Phoenix, he fell behind the other three championship drivers due to a poor-handling car and spun with two laps remaining.
 Briscoe finished the race in ninth to conclude the season with a fourth-place points finish.
 His nine wins led all drivers in 2020, were the most by a Ford driver in the series, and the second highest by a non-Cup driver since Sam Ard in 1983.